abirh2/ramadan-companion/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Ramadan Companion seriously.
+We take the security of Deen Companion seriously.
 If you discover a security vulnerability, please report it responsibly.

 ### How to Report

-1. **Email**: Send details to abirh@alumni.upenn.edu with subject line "Security Vulnerability - Ramadan Companion"
+1. **Email**: Send details to abirh@alumni.upenn.edu with subject line "Security Vulnerability - Deen Companion"
 2. **Include**:
    - Description of the vulnerability
    - Steps to reproduce